-NMHC{AP42} = NMHC emission factor calculated using the emission factor data
+NMHC{AP42} = NMHC emission factor calculated using the emission factor data from the appropriate table of Chapter 3 in AP-42.
+Calculation of this emission factor is described in the next section.

 28.4.1.2 VOC Emission Factor Determination Using NSPS